 Herbal teas are great for so many different ailments that you may hesitate to sweeten them.
-Especially when being used for medicinal purposes, you may wonder if putting sugar will counteract the positive effects of infusions.
-When you choose the right sweetener, you avoid the risk of weight gain and diabetes.
-There is nothing wrong with making your tea more of a treat, especially with bitter herbs.
-Learn the distinctions between honey and sugar, and make sure to always use in moderation.
+When you consume them for medicinal purposes, you may wonder if putting sugar will counteract the positive effects of your infusions.
+There is nothing wrong with making your tea more of a treat, especially when drinking bitter herbs.
+Learn the distinctions between honey and sugar to decide which one may be better for your needs.

-Three carbohydrates are considered to be simple sugars: sucrose, fructose, and glucose.
+The three most common carbohydrates that are considered to be simple sugars include: sucrose, fructose, and glucose.
 Although you can't notice the difference taste-wise, they each have a different effect on your body.

 Fructose.
-This unit is a monosaccharide, meaning it is one sugar molecule.
-This carbohydrate is translated into the body mostly as fat, and can cause liver issues and weight gain when consumed in excess.
+This unit is a monosaccharide, meaning it is a one-sugar molecule.
+This carbohydrate is translated into the body mostly as fat and can cause liver issues and weight gain when consumed in excess.

 Glucose.
 This monosaccharide is important for your body's energy levels.
 It helps circulate blood and store energy in muscle cells for later use.